Nighttime Stereo Depth Estimation using Joint Translation-Stereo Learning: Light Effects and Uninformative Regions: Our Method

 \section{Our Method}

-Our problem statement is as follows.
-We have two input domains - day and night.
-Both input domains have sets of stereo image pairs available, represented by $(X^L_D, X^R_D)$ and $(X^L_N, X^R_N)$, where the subscript defines the domains ($D$ = daytime, and $N$ = nighttime) and the superscript defines the left/right image view.
-All stereo image pairs in the sets are rectified.
-A stereo pair drawn from the sets is represented by small letters: $(x^L_D, x^R_D)$ for a daytime pair and $(x^L_N, x^R_N)$ for a nighttime pair.

-The two input domains are uncorrelated.
-For any stereo pair in the daytime domain, we do not have its exact corresponding pair in the nighttime domain (and vice-versa).
-Moreover, we assume that we have the disparity ground-truths available for the daytime domain, represented by $Y^L_D$.
-However, we do not have the ground-truths for the nighttime domain.
-Our goal is to estimate the disparity map of a given nighttime pair, $(x^L_N, x^R_N)$.
+We have two input domains - day and night stereo images.
+We represent the stereo image pairs by $(X^l_d, X^r_d)$ and $(X^l_n, X^r_n)$, where the subscript defines the domains ($d$ = day, and $n$ = night) and the superscript defines the left/right image view.
+A stereo pair drawn from a set is represented by small letters: $(x^l_d, x^r_d)$ for a day pair and $(x^l_n, x^r_n)$ for a night pair.
+The two domains are uncorrelated/unpaired, i.e., for any day stereo pair, we do not have its exact corresponding night stereo pair (and vice-versa).
+Moreover, we assume that we have the disparity ground-truths available for the day stereo images, represented by $Y^l_d$.
+However, we do not have the ground-truths for the night stereo images.
+Our goal is to estimate the disparity map of a given night image pair, $(x^l_n, x^r_n)$.

-To achieve the goal, we propose a joint network consisting of two subnetworks: translation and stereo networks.
-Our translation network is represented by $\{(g_D, d_D), (g_N, d_N)\}$ with $g$ and $d$ being the generator and discriminator networks respectively.
-Our stereo part contains two identical networks, $\{f_D, f_N\}$, each modelled on PSMNet~\cite{chang2018pyramid}, which has recently achieved state-of-the-art results on the KITTI~\cite{menze2015object} daytime stereo dataset.
+To achieve the goal, we employ two networks: translation and stereo networks, as shown in Fig.~\ref{figure_our_model}.
+Our translation network is represented by $\{(T_d, D_d), (T_n, D_n)\}$ with $T$ and $D$ being the generator and discriminator networks respectively.
+Our stereo part contains two identical networks, $\{S_d, S_n\}$, each based on the stacked hourglass model~\cite{chang2018pyramid}.
+We use $T_d$ to perform the day$\rightarrow$night translation, and $T_n$ to perform the night$\rightarrow$day translation.
+The two translations occur in two concurrent cycles as shown in Fig.~\ref{figure_our_model}.